gao-hongnan/omniverse/omniverse/software_engineering/serving/restful_api/application_banking.md

 in a more Pythonic and intuitive way, as we can work with objects and classes instead of writing raw SQL queries.

-Given our updated `Account` and `Transaction` models, here's a revised
-explanation:

 ### Account Model

 The `Account` model represents a bank account.
 It has four fields: `id`, `name`,